-- Line a baking sheet with waxed paper.
+- Line a baking sheet with parchment or waxed paper.
 Use a spoon or a small cookie scoop to shape truffle mixture into 1-inch balls.
 Place on prepared baking sheet.
 Cover and freeze 30 minutes or until firm.

 - In a heavy small saucepan, melt candy coating over low heat, stirring constantly until smooth.
 Using a fork, quickly dip truffles, one at a time, into coating.
 Draw the fork across the rim of the saucepan to remove excess coating.
 Return truffles to baking sheet.
 Let stand 30 minutes or until coating is set.

 - Store truffles tightly covered in the refrigerator for up to 2 weeks.
 Let stand at room temperature about 30 minutes before serving.
 Garnish each with edible flower petals or lavender buds, if you like.
 Makes about 45 pieces.